Uterine Fibroids

 Cause

 It is not known exactly what causes uterine fibroids.
-Estrogen tends to stimulate the growth of fibroids in many cases.
-Uterine fibroids can greatly increase in size during pregnancy, but will shrink back afterward.
+Estrogen may stimulate the growth of fibroids.
+Uterine fibroids can greatly increase in size during pregnancy, but typically shrink back afterward.

 Prevention & Diagnosis

-Preventive healthcare, including an annual visit with a women’s healthcare provider can catch health problems as early as possible.
-During this visit, your Indiana University Health gynecologist will review your body systems, listen to your concerns and perform a pelvic and breast exam.
+It’s possible to detect uterine fibroids early by including a preventative annual visit with a women’s healthcare provider.
+During this visit, your gynecologist will review your body systems, listen to your concerns and perform a pelvic exam.

-Routine pelvic examinations most often detect fibroids.
-Other diagnostic procedures may include:
+Routine pelvic examinations may detect fibroids.
+Other diagnostic procedures that can detect fibroids include:

 Overview

-Most fibroids will cause you no symptoms; however, if you do experience fibroid symptoms, they may include:
+Most people don’t even know they have fibroids because they don't have any symptoms.
+However, if you do experience fibroid symptoms, they may include:

 • Heavy, prolonged monthly periods